Streamline customer purchase journey for e-commerce efficiency

 Background

-E-commerce shopping experience
+Enhance e-commerce shopping experience

 ASUS is a Taiwanese company sells various electronical deives, such as desktop computers, laptops, netbooks, and mobile phones.
 To increase brand visibility and accessibility in the digital world, it has launched a new website in 2021 to develop an e-commerce service rather than selling products only from physical stores.